-The theme for this year’s Latin American Politics working group is “Political Hurdles in Latin America and the Caribbean.”
-This working group aims to unite graduate students interested in Latin American politics from both Duke and UNC in order to expose them to current advancements in Latin American Politics, emerging research in the field, and methods used by Latin American scholars in Political Science.
+The theme for this year’s Latin American Politics working group is “Political Reconfiguration in Latin America: Public Opinion and Political Economy.”
+This working group aims to unite graduate students interested in Latin American politics from both Duke and UNC in order to expose them to current advancements in Latin American Politics, new scholarship in the field, and state of the art methods used by Latin American scholars in Political Science.
 Working group activities will allow graduate students and faculty the opportunity to meet with scholars in the field and learn about their ongoing research projects, and will offer graduate students a forum to present their own research and receive feedback from fellow students and faculty.
 Specifically the working group will organize seminars with guest speakers, meetings in which graduate students present their work, a mini-conference, and a book club.

 Prof. Pablo Beramendi (Political Science, Duke, email@example.com)